joandies/jwt-lab/README.md

 >
 > **The conceptual vulnerability is real.** In older versions of PyJWT (before 2.4.0), node's `jsonwebtoken`, and other JWT libraries, this attack worked end-to-end without any workarounds.
 The fix was precisely to add the RSA key detection that blocks this.
 The lab demonstrates the mechanism accurately - only the enforcement layer differs from a pre-fix environment.

+## Are these vulnerabilities realistic?

+A fair question.
+No competent developer intentionally puts `verify_signature: False` in production or adds `"none"` to their algorithm list.
+So why does this lab exist?

+Because in practice, these vulnerabilities appear in three ways:

+**Legacy code and older library versions.**
+Before PyJWT 2.x, the default behavior was far more permissive. `alg=none` was accepted without any special configuration.
+Other languages and frameworks have similar histories - Node's `jsonwebtoken`, PHP libraries, Java's `jjwt` - each has had versions where these behaviors were either the default or easy to accidentally enable.
+There are production systems running today on library versions that predate these protections.

+**The development shortcut that reaches production.**
+This is the most common real-world case.
+A developer disables signature verification locally to avoid generating valid tokens during testing.
+The change gets committed, passes code review because nobody searches for that specific option, and reaches production.
+Bug bounty reports are full of exactly this pattern.

+**Misconfiguration under complexity.**
+In large codebases with multiple teams, JWT validation logic gets abstracted, wrapped, and reused.
+A `verify_exp: False` added for a specific internal service ends up in a shared middleware used everywhere.
+Nobody notices because the tests pass, they just never tested with an expired token.

+**Attack 5 (algorithm confusion) is the exception.**
+This one is not obvious at all and appears in well-maintained systems.
+Accepting both RS256 and HS256 can seem reasonable - "we support both for flexibility" - without the developer realizing it opens this attack vector.
+This vulnerability has appeared in real-world penetration tests and CVEs against production systems.

+The goal of this lab is not to say "developers are careless".
+It is to build the habit of understanding why each validation option exists, so you never disable one without knowing exactly what you are giving up.

 ---

 ## Defense summary